pslucas0212/RHEL-For-SAP-Useful-Links/README.md

 - [Red Hat Smart Management for SAP](https://www.redhat.com/en/blog/red-hat-smart-management-sap)

 ### RHEL for SAP Upgrade
+- [RHEL for SAP Configurator](https://redhat-sap.github.io/rhel-for-sap-configurator/) - This tool will help you to determine which repos should be registered for your RHEL release running your SAP workloads.
 - [How to in-place upgrade SAP environments from RHEL 7 to RHEL 8](https://access.redhat.com/solutions/5154031#preparing-non-cloud-or-byos-cloud-systems)
 - [Supported in-place upgrade paths for Red Hat Enterprise Linux](https://access.redhat.com/articles/4263361) - See RHEL for SAP entries for additional information.